-All submissions in all manuscript categories must include a title page indicating the intended category, the title, the full names and institutional affiliations of each author, and a complete postal address, email address, and international telephone and fax numbers for the single Corresponding Author (telephone and fax numbers will not be published).
+All submissions in all manuscript categories must include a title page indicating the intended category, the title, the full names of the authors, the full names and institutional affiliations of each author, and a complete postal address, email address, and international telephone and fax numbers for the single Corresponding Author (telephone and fax numbers will not be published).

 Although a graphical abstract is optional, its use is encouraged as it draws more attention to the online article.
 The graphical abstract should summarize the contents of the article in a concise, pictorial form designed to capture the attention of a wide readership.
 Graphical abstracts should be submitted as a separate file in the online submission system.
 Image size: Please provide an image with a minimum of 531 × 1328 pixels (h × w) or proportionally more.
 The image should be readable at a size of 5 × 13 cm using a regular screen resolution of 96 dpi.
 Preferred file types: TIFF, EPS, PDF or MS Office files.
 You can view Example Graphical Abstracts on our information site.